ewhuang/simons_mouse/README.txt

 Produces a histogram of the two clusterings' p-values.
 These p-values are all of the p-values from the top 5 highest correlated GO terms, computed by Fisher's exact test.
+Additionally, outputs a file, called ./results/go_top_go_1.txt, which shows the p-values for each of the clusters to see which clusters have high p-values.
+About half of the clusters with GO terms have enrichment values much better than those of the clusters without GO terms.

 ___________________________________
 Analyze the properties of the clusterings.